What is Vendor Risk Management?

 Step 10: Refine Your Program Over Time

 Vendor risk management is not a static discipline.
 New threats and requirements are constantly emerging, which is why it’s so important to take a step back from time to time to determine if your program is still hitting the mark.
-If not, why?
+If not, why and what can you do about it?

 The vendor risk management lifecycle is how a vendor relationship progresses over time.
 In some cases, VRM is actually referred to as “vendor relationship management,” which describes the ongoing engagements that businesses have with their vendors.
 The VRM lifecycle consists of the following stages: